-Each week through the 26 weeks of the 2012 regular season, DTTWLN will profile and break down the roster of arguably the most exciting sports team that Cleveland has ever seen; the 1995 Cleveland Indians.
+For the next 26 days, DTTWLN will profile and break down the roster of arguably the most exciting sports team that Cleveland has ever seen; the 1995 Cleveland Indians.
 The ’95 Tribe won 100 games in a strike-shortened 144 game schedule, won their first Central Division title and made the playoffs and World Series for the first time since 1954.
 Six players made the American League All-Star team, eight players batted .300 or better, and the pitching staff had the lowest ERA in the American League.
 The players have been ranked from the most important to the Tribe’s success to the 26th.
-This week breaks down #22 Alvaro Espinoza.
+Today breaks down #22 Alvaro Espinoza.

 The 1995 Indians were not only known for being an explosive offensive team with a very solid pitching staff, they were also known for being a very loose and close knit team.
 Cleveland fans fell in love with the ’95 Tribe not only because they kept winning and winning, but because they looked like they genuinely liked each other and showed that they were always having fun.